cal2195/Sandbox/README.md

 See https://github.com/cal2195/Sandbox for more information!
 ```

+## Advanced Usage
+### Nesting Sandboxes
+Sandboxes can be happily nested, simply just call another `sandbox` command from within a sandbox!
+This would allow you to have multiple "roll back" points if you're trying out many new things!

 ## Warnings!
 * If you're using the RAM disk option, **make sure** you read the warnings above in the memory section!